-Our addressable market is large self-insured employers.
+Our addressable market is primarily large self-insured employers.
 There are approximately 8,000 self-insured employers in the United States (excluding quasi-governmental entities, such as universities and school systems, and labor unions) who have a minimum of 1,000 employees, representing approximately 69 million potential covered lives in total.
-Our current member base of 2.1 million represents only 3% of our total market opportunity.
+Our current member base of 2.3 million represents only 3% of our total market opportunity.
 We intend to continue to drive new client acquisition by investing significantly in sales and marketing to engage, educate and drive awareness of the unmet need around fertility solutions among benefits executives.
-We also increase brand awareness and adoption with self-insured employers by leveraging our strong relationships with benefits consultants.
+We also increase brand awareness and adoption with employers by leveraging our strong relationships with benefits consultants.
 In particular, we are focused on expanding the number of clients with more than 2,500 covered lives.
-As of March 31, 2020 and 2019, we served 132 and 78 clients, respectively, representing approximately 2,095,000 and 1,036,000 members, respectively.
+As of September 30, 2020 and 2019, we served 135 and 84 clients, respectively.

-Importantly, as we have continued to grow, we have meaningfully diversified our client base across more than 20 different industries currently from just two industries when we launched our fertility benefits solution in 2016.
+Importantly, as we have continued to grow, we have meaningfully diversified our client base across more than 25 different industries currently from just two industries when we launched our fertility benefits solution in 2016.
 We are expanding our client base within each industry and have an industry-specific strategy that enables us to most effectively target our addressable market.
 Because our clients within an industry compete with each other for employees, we believe our solutions are increasingly viewed as an important way for them to differentiate from, or remain competitive with, one another.
 Additionally, we believe that our expanding presence has resulted in a heightened awareness of the need to offer fertility benefits and has informed the market of the value we provide to our clients and our members, which we believe also helps facilitate growth.
 In addition, we are continuously utilizing our established client relationships to evaluate other potential fertility solutions that could benefit our members and simultaneously drive growth.
 Our ability to attract new clients will depend on a number of factors, including the effectiveness and pricing of our solutions, offerings of our competitors, the effectiveness of our marketing efforts to drive awareness and the demand for fertility benefits solutions overall.
 We define a client as an organization for which we have an active contract in the period indicated.
 We count each organization we contract with as a single client including divisions, segments or subsidiaries of larger organizations to the extent we contract separately with them.